MSPCA-Angell Headquarters

 Use a life jacket

 In addition to keeping your dog afloat, dog life jackets make it easier for you to spot them in the water.
-If you are taking your pet out on a boat, you may want to consider purchasing one for them.
+If you are taking your pet out on a boat, you may consider purchasing one.

 Image courtesy of Ruffwear